koraktor/metior/usage.markdown

 ## Reports

-The most straightforward use of Metior is probably generating an out-of-the-box report that analyzes a repository and gives a user-friendly output of the gathered data.
+The most straightforward use of <em>Metior</em> is probably generating an out-of-the-box report that analyzes a repository and gives a user-friendly output of the gathered data.

 {% highlight ruby %}
 Metior.report :git, '~/open-source/metior', './reports/metior'